-Did you notice if the busy leaders you support looked refreshed after the Easter break?
+Did you notice if the busy leaders you support looked refreshed after their holiday?
 This is vital for organisational health because we know the damage if leaders in terms of say decision-making are tired and stressed.

 Many of those leaders I coach believe that they need to work during holidays or everything will grind to a halt without them.

 Very occasionally I work with a leader who believes that taking regular, full breaks away from the office is vital to their long-term performance, and health.

 And of course they also make sure that their reports also benefit from uninterrupted periods during which they can replenish their energy levels.